nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 {{< note >}}In a production environment, you should have a DNS record for the external IP address that is exposed, and it should refer to the hostname that the gateway will forward for.{{< /note >}}

-## Response Header Filter

-We'll begin by configuring an app with custom headers and a straightforward HTTPRoute.
-We'll then observe the server response in relation to header responses.
-Next, we'll delve into modifying some of those headers using an HTTPRoute with filters to modify *response* headers.
-Our aim will be to verify whether the server responds with the modified headers.

 ### Deploy the Headers application

 Begin by deploying the example application `headers`.
 It is a simple application that adds response headers which we'll later tweak and customize.